 Ph.D.
 Rangeland, Wildlife and Fisheries Management

-Our Doctor of Philosophy degree is designed primarily for students pursuing an academic or research career in ecology and/or natural resource management, with an emphasis in wildlife, fisheries, rangelands, or human dimensions and policy.
+Our Doctor of Philosophy degree is designed primarily for students pursuing an academic or research-based career in ecology and/or natural resource management, with an emphasis in wildlife, fisheries, rangelands, or human dimensions and policy.
 This program trains scientists broadly in the field of wildlife biology, fisheries ecology, population biology, wildlife conservation and related fields.
-We aim to emphasize the discovery and dissemination of knowledge that enhances biodiversity conservation, informs natural resource management and the sustainable use of natural resources.
+We emphasize the discovery and dissemination of knowledge that enhances biodiversity conservation, informs natural resource management and promotes the sustainable use of natural resources.

 - Degree: Ph.D. in Rangeland, Wildlife and Fisheries Management